balladbylionheart/ActiveDirectory-Automation/README.md

-# powershell-ad-user-creation
-Automate the creation of Active Directory (AD) user accounts with support for basic, detailed, and hybrid AD/O365 user creation.
-This project includes scripts for efficient and secure user provisioning in both cloud and hybrid environments.
+This repository contains PowerShell scripts that automate user creation for on-premises Active Directory (AD) and Azure AD hybrid environments.
+The project includes basic user creation, detailed user creation with extended attributes, and user creation for Office 365 hybrid configurations.
+These scripts are designed to reduce manual effort, enforce security best practices, and maintain consistency across user accounts.